Sample Medical Malpractice Pre-Trial Statement

 On December 3, 2016, Plaintiff was working as an armed security officer at the Social Security complex in Woodlawn, Maryland when a co-worker activated a steel net barrier fence that shot up from the ground trapping his body and dislocating his left knee.
 He was taken by ambulance to St. Agnes Hospital where he was seen in the emergency room.
 Plaintiff claims that Nurse Caroline Stelle, Physician Assistant Kristine Shah, and Physician Phyliss Jackson, all defendants in this case, failed to properly examine and treat the injury to his popliteal artery and he was discharged without any vascular or orthopaedic consultation.
 This failure resulted in the amputation of the Plaintiff’s left leg above the knee.
 St. Agnes Hospital and Maryland Provo-I are also named defendants under the doctrine of respondeat superior.

 In addition to conscious pain and suffering, Plaintiff claims past and future medical expenses, past and future lost wages, loss of household services, and other damages.

 To be submitted by the Defendant.

 The trial will proceed on the issues of liability, causation, and damages.
-The Defendants still owe the Plaintiff Answers to Request for Admission of Facts.
+The Defendants still owe the Plaintiff Answers to Request for Admission of Facts (which are long overdue).
 Once these answers are provided the may be some simplification of issues at bar.

 None as of this date.